 Overall, over the four-day weekend, 189.6 million people made a purchase.
 But from previous years, we can see that the attention visibly shifted towards Cyber Monday.

 When deciding whether to choose Cyber Monday or Black Friday, consumers are increasingly tired of crowds and rely on mobile devices.
-So, retailers are following that trend with more and more deals being tailored for Cyber Monday.
+So, retailers are following that trend.
+With more and more deals being tailored for Cyber Monday, it’s quite easy to save money shopping online.

 Q: Are Cyber Monday deals the same as Black Friday?